Tuition Exchange Policy

 - If both parents and/or guardians of the Student are Drexel Faculty or Professional Staff Members, those persons may not combine their years of service.
 Approved sabbaticals and approved leaves of absence will be counted toward years of employment.
 However, each Faculty or Professional Staff Member retains his/her right to independently participate in the Drexel Tuition Exchange Program.

 - The maximum number of eligible dependents per Drexel employee is two at any time.
 Recipients of Tuition Exchange Program scholarships are not eligible for grant-in-aid or tuition remission from Drexel University while they hold Tuition Exchange Program scholarships.
 In the event that a Drexel employee has a dependent currently utilizing a Drexel Tuition Exchange scholarship and has another dependent entering to compete for the upcoming academic year, the second dependent will be ordered below the last recipient (first on the waiting list).

-- Although the Drexel Tuition Exchange scholarship is given with the intention that the Student will hold the award for eight (8) semesters, the Student's eligibility must be re-certified and renewed by the Drexel Office of Human Resources each academic year.
-The Re-certification and Renewal Form is due in January each year for the upcoming academic year.
-Employees must confirm in writing their intentions to renew the scholarship, and remit the $35 re-certification payment.
+- Although the Drexel Tuition Exchange scholarship is given with the intention that the Student will hold the award for eight (8) semesters, the Student's eligibility must be recertified and renewed by the Drexel Office of Human Resources each academic year.
+A written notice is due in January each year for the upcoming academic year.
+Employees must confirm in writing their intentions to renew the scholarship, and remit the $35 recertification payment.
 Human Resources will submit this written notice electronically to the host institution, relaying the Student's intention to continue with the Tuition Exchange Program as an Export Student for Drexel University.

 - Drexel University and the Tuition Exchange Program reserve the right to modify or terminate this program at any time.